jazzyrana29/vyarna-copy/README.md

    ```

    > **Requires Node 18+ and npm 9+** – older versions may fail with `npm ERR!
 Invalid Version`.

+   Create a `global.env.local` file at the repo root using `global.env.local-example` as a starting point.
+This file stores shared database credentials and is ignored by Git.

 2. **Develop a service or app**